cmsqakiko/Automation/README.md

 To run test on Chrome Please go to current Directory and run:

 > robot -d results -V BROWSER:Chrome -i sample test

+**_PLEASE NOTE_**
+* Update your RobotFramework to later version.
+New Implementation for conditional IF ELSE statement is added here.
+* testing may give you warning about the minimum and maximum allowed characters in username and password filed
+* Developer should work more on validating allowed characters on login page.
+* Please check on warning message.
+> Validation for Minimum and Maximum allowed Character is not available.
+Please ask Dev to fix

 ---
 **_Advanced Implementations_**